angoca/DB2-table-viewer/README.txt

 The applet could also be installed locally in any server in order to be called from a trusted internal environment.

-The objective is to create a basic way to execute queries agaist a DB2 database, and prevent the configuration of a bigger tools such as IBM Data Studio.
+The objective is to create a basic way to execute queries against a DB2 database, and prevent the configuration of a bigger tools such as IBM Data Studio.
 This is necessary after the Control Center removal in DB2 10.
-In this version, there is no-way to execute a query from a provided GUI, the only way is via CLP, and not in all cases is the best way to visaulize the output.
+In this version, there is no-way to execute a query from a provided GUI, the only way is via CLP, and not in all cases is the best way to visualize the output.

+Technical notes:

+In order to sing a jar:
+jarsigner -keystore DB2Viewer.sign DB2viewer.jar DB2Viewer